-Each participant is at all times fully vested (1) in the balance held in his or her tax-deferred contributions, after-tax contributions, rollover accounts and prior plan accounts, (2) in the balance held in his or her Kraft Matching Contributions account attributable to amounts contributed before January 1, 1986 or transferred from the General Foods Employee Stock Ownership Plan and (3) in his or her share of any dividends paid from the Altria Stock Fund and/or the Kraft Stock Fund (including the Kraft Matching Contributions account).
+Each participant is at all times fully vested in the balance held in his or her tax-deferred contributions, after-tax contributions, rollover accounts and prior plan accounts.
+Each participant is at all times fully vested in his or her share of any dividends paid from the Altria Stock Fund and/or the Kraft Stock Fund (including the Kraft Matching Contributions account).
 A participant shall be fully vested in the Kraft Matching Contributions account upon attainment of age 65; permanent and total disability or death while employed by Kraft, or any of its affiliates; or upon a termination of the Plan (see Note 7).
-Otherwise, a participant who is employed by Kraft, or any of its affiliates, shall become vested in the Kraft Matching Contributions account based on the number of years of vesting service determined in accordance with the following schedule:
+Otherwise, a participant who is employed by Kraft, or any of its affiliates, shall become vested in the Kraft Matching Contributions portion of the account based on the number of years of vesting service determined in accordance with the following schedule:

 Years of Service Vested Percentage

+Loss then D 00/

 Less than 2 0%

 2 but less than 3 25%

 3 but less than 4 50%

 4 but less than 5 75%

 5 or more 100%

 Kraft Matching Contributions forfeited by terminated participants are used to reduce future Kraft Matching Contributions to the Plan.
-The amount of forfeitures for the year ended December 31, 2006 was immaterial.
+The amount of forfeitures for the year ended December 31, 2006 was \$1,044,049.